 Inheriting faulty versions or "variants" of these genes significantly raises your risk of developing cancer, because the altered genes cannot repair the damaged cells, which can build up and form a tumour.

-BRCA1 and BRCA2 are two examples of genes that raise your cancer risk if they become altered.
+BRCA1 and BRCA2 are examples of genes that raise your cancer risk if they become altered.
 Having a variant BRCA gene greatly increases a woman's chance of developing breast cancer and ovarian cancer.
-This was the reason Angelina Jolie had preventative breast cancer surgery, followed by ovarian cancer surgery.
 They also increase a man's chance of developing male breast cancer and prostate cancer.

 BRCA genes are not the only cancer risk genes.
 Researchers recently identified more than 100 new gene variants associated with an increased risk of breast, prostate and ovarian cancer.
 Individually, these new gene variants only slightly increase the risk of cancer, but a combination could mean a high risk overall.